piyushFunde/Bedsidebot_app/README.md

 - Review error messages in the browser console
 - Ensure all dependencies are properly installed
 - Verify camera and microphone permissions

-## License

-This project is for educational and healthcare purposes.
-Please ensure compliance with healthcare regulations (HIPAA, etc.) when deploying in production environments.